mlcommons/r2-downloader/README.md

 ### Requirements

-The script automatically installs `cloudflared` but you may need to install other dependencies (the script will tell you if dependencies are missing).
+If authentication in required, he script automatically installs `cloudflared` but you may need to install other dependencies (the script will tell you if dependencies are missing).

-- `cloudflared` - Will be auto-installed if missing
+- `cloudflared` - Will be auto-installed if missing and needed
 - `wget` - For downloading files
 - `mktemp` - For temporary file handling
 - `md5sum/gmd5sum` - For hash verification